AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 ## Use cases {#use-cases}

-The HTTP API destination is targeted towards customers who need to export XDM profile data and audience segments to generic HTTP endpoints.
+The HTTP API destination allows you to export XDM profile data and audience segments to generic HTTP endpoints.
+There, you can run your own analytics or perform any other operations you may need on profile data exported out of Experience Platform.

 HTTP endpoints can be either customers' own systems or third-party solutions.